incitron/incitron_docs/pages/02_math_model.md

 * a panel of a block cave mine
 * etc...

 Once a block has been mined, there is a secondary decision that must be made as to what should be done with the material, typically referred to as the "destination" of the block.
 Again, note here that a "destination" is not just restricted to a physical destination at a mine (i.e., the waste dump, the plant, etc), but should encompass any downstream decisions that are required to be made once the block has been mined.
-Hence, the "destination" should encompass a `set` of activities that could be performed with the mine block.
-There are typically many different "destinations" that a block can take.
-A granular example of alternative "destinations" to cement the theory is as follows:
+Hence, the "estination should encompass a `set` of activities that could be performed with the mined block.
+This is why sometimes the destination is also referred to as the "mode" or "activity" of a block once it has been mined.
+There are typically many different destinations that a block can take.
+An example of alternative destinations at an open pit mine is as follows:
-1. A block is mined using a face shovel and sent to the processing plant (destination: block->face shovel->plant)
+1. A block is mined using a face shovel and sent to the processing plant (`destination: block->face shovel->plant`)
-2. A block is mined using a front-end loader and sent to the processing plant (destination: block->front-end loader-> plant)
+2. A block is mined using a front-end loader and sent to the processing plant (`destination: block->front-end loader-> plant`)
-3. A block is mine and sent to the waste dump (destination: block->waste dump)
+3. A block is mine and sent to the waste dump (`destination: block->waste dump`)

+It is often the case in mining that the downstream destination decisions are required to be more granular for the material contained inside a block than the decision to mine the block itself.
+An example is if a bench at an open pit mine is being treated as the mining-level decision, not all material on that bench should go to the same destination.
+A bench would typically contain some amount of ore that would go to the plant, and some amount of waste that would go to the dump.
+For this reason, blocks are split up into multiple "parcels", with the mining decision being made on the block level, and the destination decision being made independently for each parcel.
+The parcels contained within a block are however mined in equal proportions - it would be rare to be able to access all the ore on a bench without having to mine any of the waste.

 ## AT-format and BY-format

 decisions are cumulative

 ## stockpiling

+In theory,